Militants posing as migrants? Unlikely, say European experts

 Even NATO Secretary General Jens Stoltenberg told reporters in May: "Of course, one of the problems is that there might be foreign fighters.
 There might be terrorists also trying to hide... to blend in among the migrants."

-But such warnings meet with scepticism from security experts who point out that the flow of fighters has mainly been in the opposite direction, from Europe toward the Middle East.
+But such warnings meet with scepticism from security experts who point out that the flow of fighters has mainly been in the opposite direction, from Europe towards the Middle East.

 "There are five to six thousand Europeans who are, or have been, in Syria, and others are leaving all the time.
 So it's hard to see the advantage for Islamic State to export Syrians or Iraqis -- people who speak Arabic, who know Iraq and Syria, and who they need over there."